DanielleQuinn/RBarMUN/README.md

 ## Upcoming Events

-### 31 May 2017 - Introduction to R and RStudio (Part I)

-A general introduction to R and RStudio, including installation, vocabulary, core concepts, basic R skills, and best practices.

-University Center 6011, 6:00 - 8:00

-### 31 May 2017 - R Co-Working Session

-Work together in an informal setting to solve problems, help others troubleshoot their scripts, and learn new coding tricks and techniques.

-The Breezeway, 8:00 - 9:00

 ### 7 June 2017 - Introduction to R and RStudio (Part II)

 A general introduction to spreadsheets and basic data wrangling skills including quality control, summarizing and visualizing data, and formatting dates.